sasatatar/seed-generator/README.md

    - Consider using a password manager to generate it
    - Never reuse passwords or common phrases

-2. **Storage**:
+2. **Backup Strategy (Plausible Deniability)**:
-   - Write master seed on paper and store in a safe location
+  - Use a valid BIP39 seed as your base mnemonic and keep the secret extension separate.
-   - Consider using a fireproof/waterproof safe
+  - You may store the base mnemonic (decoy) in encrypted digital backups or cloud storage; it is incomplete without the secret extension.
-   - Make encrypted digital backups in multiple locations
+  - Keep the secret extension offline (paper, metal plate, or hardware password manager) and never record it with the base mnemonic.
-   - Never store in plain text on connected devices
+  - Log which wallets are decoy versus real and the exact parameters (word count, iterations, indices).

 3. **Usage**:
    - Generate wallets offline when possible